 This rulemaking requires modifying the existing rule language to clarify the initial intent of the annual electronic reporting requirement waiver terminology (“temporary” and “permanent waivers”).
 EPA specifies details about temporary and permanent waivers from electronic reporting in Code of Federal Regulations Title 40, Part 127 (40 C.F.R. §127), 40 C.F.R. §§127.15 and 127.24.
 The EPA authorizes DEQ to administer the National Pollutant Discharge Elimination System program (except Sewage Sludge/Biosolids) in Oregon.
 Note: This rulemaking does not apply to episodic waivers under 40 C.F.R. §127.
 OAR 340-045-0075, Table 70F will add the bolded language to the section of the fee table labeled “Other Fees”: Annual temporary or permanent electronic reporting waiver.

-OAR 340-045-0075(9)(a) will add the bolded language: The annual electronic reporting requirement waiver fee applies to a permit holder who qualifies for a temporary or permanent, waiver exempting them from submitting data reports electronically.
+OAR 340-045-0075(9)(a) will add the bolded language: The annual electronic reporting requirement waiver fee applies to a permit holder who qualifies for a temporary or permanent waiver exempting them from submitting data reports electronically.

 Reasons